Tacticscontent

 Does citing authoritative sources and expert quotes help you get cited in AI search results?

-Yes: high confidence across 25 sources (score: 12.0/35).
-One of those is platform-official: the strongest possible signal.
+Yes: high confidence across 38 sources (score: 16.0/35).
+4 are platform-official: the strongest possible signal.
 No contradicting evidence found.

 Does citing authoritative sources and expert quotes work for ChatGPT, Perplexity, and Google AI Overviews?